 21 Apr Spring, Pappardelle and an Illahe Viognier

-The sun was out on this morning.
+What to pair this week?
+Maybe an Illahe Viognier.
+The sun was out this morning.
 We spent a bit of time in the backyard, planning our upcoming #travelinabottle trips, and letting Loki enjoy the great outdoors for a bit.
 I may have even taken on a bit of a pink tinge.
 It was the perfect day to have the windows open and feel the breeze, a rare thing in Las Vegas.